 JENNY HOLZER "TRUISMS (TORONTO)" 1982

-The artist hired a few OCAD students, first in November 1982 and again in July 1983, to plaster these "Truism" sheets, around the city.
+The artist hired a few OCAD students, first in November 1982 and again in July 1983, to plaster these "Truism" sheets and her "Inflammatory Essays", around the city.

 Holzer had started her series of "Truisms" when still a student in 1977.
 She listed a mix of cliches, slogans and maxims - they vary from the wise, to the absurd or banal to the highly menacing:

 Raise Boys and Girls the Same Way

 Abuse of Power Comes as No Surprise

 As described by MoMA "She hand-typed numerous 'one-liners' or "Truisms", which she has likened, partly in jest, to a "Jenny Holzer's Reader's Digest version of Western and Eastern thought."

 This set, comprised of two sheets, listing 98 Truisms, was part of Holzer's Toronto intervention and rare surviving example of her early ephemeral/street art practice.

 Caviar20 is excited to offer this set of Truisms.
 They have been carefully stored for over 33 years by one of the students hired by Holzer to execute her Toronto "Truisms" intervention.